evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       var distanceFromTheSunPixels = that.distanceFromTheSunMeters / physics.constants.scaleFactor;
       that.position = that.calculatePosition(distanceFromTheSunPixels, that.angle);
       that.drawstrawberry(that.position);

-      // // Check if strawberry has collided with the Sun
-      // // ------------------

-      // if (isCollidedWithTheSun(strawberryPosition)) {
-      //   userInput.removeSun();

-      //   if (!shownSunWasRemovedMessage) {
-      //     physics.state.paused = true;
-      //     shownSunWasRemovedMessage = true;

-      //     gameoverMessage.showWithContinueButton("Greetings Earthlings!
-An unauthorized dark energy transfer has been detected in your stellar system.
-This transfer slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
-To restore our profits we have removed your star.
-We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
-      //   }
-      // }

-      // // Check if strawberry has collided with the Earth
-      // // ------------------

-      // if (isCollidedWithTheEarth(strawberryPosition)) {
-      //   strawberryCounter.increment();

-      //   if (shownstrawberryHasLandedOnEarthMessage) {
-      //     showNewStrawberry();
-      //   } else {
-      //     physics.state.paused = true;
-      //     shownstrawberryHasLandedOnEarthMessage = true;

-      //     gameoverMessage.showWithContinueButton("The giant strawberry safely landed on the Earth and kept standing there without any signs of activity.
-On closer examination it appeared to be made of some kind of mineral similar to diamond.
-The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);

-      //     helper.hideBlockElement(strawberryElement);
-      //   }
-      // }
-    }

-     // Return true if the strawberry has collided with the Sun that.isCollidedWithTheSun = function() {
-      var sizeOfTheSun = 1.2 * graphics.values.currentSunsSizePixels;
-      if (sizeOfTheSun < 50) { sizeOfTheSun = 50; }
-      return collision.areCollided(that.position, graphics.values.center, sizeOfTheSun);
-    }

-    // Return true if the strawberry has collided with the Earth that.isCollidedWithTheEarth = function(strawberryPosition) {
-      return collision.areCollided(strawberryPosition, graphics.values.earthPosition, 2.0 * graphics.values.earthSize);
     }

     that.updatePosition = function() {
       var currentSpeed = 0;

       if (that.distanceFromTheSunMeters > that.distanceFromTheSunLightSpeedOffMeters) {